RSGInc/SPF_tool/README.md

-## Modules list:
-- **ReadPOPS** - Fetches data from POPS database (not yet implemented).
-- **ReadMSAccessDB** - Reads from MS access database.
-- **ExpressionPreProcess** - Preprocesses raw survey fields to standardized format (i.e., for SPA tool) using on parameterized expressions.
-Similar to ActivitySim's preprocessing expressions mechanism.
-- **TripsToPlace** - Converts trips file to place file for SPA tool.
-- **SPAToolModule** - Analyzes trips data and converts to activity-based model form with tours, joint tours, and tours trips.
-- **Visualizer** - Generates summaries and creates interactive HTML or PowerBI visualizer from results (PowerBI not yet implemented).

 # Survey Processing Framework

 The Survey Processing Framework (SPF) is intended provide a basic framework structure and workflow "pipeline" for processing and analyzing survey data.
 The objective is to move away from bespoke one-off data processing scripts and towards a generalizable and programmatic processing tool.
 The goal is to reduce the amount of time rewriting code, debugging sloppy methods, and the changing countless hardcoded values.